-I must admit that outside of Charlaine Harris, Beverly Jenkins, and Sherrilyn Kenyon I don’t recognize a lot of the big industry names attending.
+I must admit that outside of Charlaine Harris, Beverly Jenkins, and Sherrilyn Kenyon, I don’t recognize a lot of the big industry names attending.
 But I’m not there to get my favorite books autographed or ask authors where they get their ideas.
-I’m going because I want to be surrounded by people that take these types of books seriously and understand that there’s nothing wrong with wanting a happy ending.
+I’m going because I want to be surrounded by people who take these types of books seriously and understand there’s nothing wrong with wanting a happy ending.
 I’m going because I’ve been writing a romance novel in my head for years but have only recently put it down on paper.
 I’m going because I really want to get a grasp on the genre, understand reader expectations, and get a feel for the publishing world.
-I’m going because the bottom of my name badge will be printed with the words “Aspiring Author” and for once in my life I feel like it’s true.
+I’m going because the bottom of my name badge will be printed with the words “Aspiring Author,” and for once in my life, I feel like it’s true.

-When I finally picked up a romance novel again I was looking for an escape.
-I was working in a job where I was exposed to terrible accounts of violence against women and just wanted to read something where a woman found her happy ending.
+When I finally picked up a romance novel again, I was looking for an escape.
+I was working in a job where I was exposed to terrible accounts of violence against women, and I just wanted to read something where a woman found her happy ending.
 I was browsing the clearance table at Books-A-Million when P.C.
-Cast’s Goddess Summoning series caught my attention and I bought them all on a whim, chuckling that this was a strictly ironic lark into a long outgrown interest.
+Cast’s Goddess Summoning series caught my attention, and I bought them all on a whim, chuckling that this was a strictly ironic lark into a long-outgrown interest.

-As I worked my way through the series, there were some installations I enjoyed and some I hated but when I finished them all I found I didn’t want to stop.
+As I worked my way through the series, there were some installations I enjoyed and some I didn’t, but when I finished them all, I found I didn’t want to stop.
 I liked reading stories about strong women who loved men who were masculine but not misogynistic.
-Books where the only horrible thing that happened to a female body was a twisted ankle after running in a meadow or light bleeding after a consensual vampire bite.
+Books where the only horrible thing that happened to a female body was a twisted ankle after running in a meadow or light neck bleeding after a consensual vampire bite.
 And so I bought more.
 I found authors I liked and read their entire catalog.
 I read books that I disliked and didn’t bother to finish them.
-But sometimes when I read books that made me laugh with ridiculous plotting or dialogue I began to wonder if I could do it better.
+But sometimes, when I read books with clumsy plotting or hokey dialogue, I began to wonder if I could do it better.

-It wasn’t until last summer I saw a Facebook post about a documentary on romance novels called Love Between the Covers that I started to seriously think about writing down my novel idea.
-I dutifully gave up my $4.99 to Amazon to watch the film, fully expecting a light Trekkies style romp into the deluded world of single cat ladies and their unfulfilled fantasies.
-I did not expect to have my mind blown with an inclusive, feminist look into a female dominated culture that’s worth billions.
+It wasn’t until last summer I saw a Facebook post about a documentary on romance novels called Love Between the Covers, that I started to seriously think about writing down my novel idea.
+I dutifully gave up my $4.99 to Amazon to watch the film, fully expecting a light Trekkies-style romp into the deluded world of single cat ladies and their unfulfilled fantasies.
+I did not expect to have my mind blown with an inclusive, feminist look into a female-dominated culture worth billions.
 Here are a few of my favorite quotes from the film.

 — Beverly Jenkins, author